raahulrahl/getbindus.com/demo/index.md

 We’re building the **operating layer** for the Internet of Agents where intelligence connects, collaborates, and composes.

 Just as the internet connected computers and reshaped what was possible,
-**Saptha.me** connects agents so they can share context, learn from each other,
+**Bindu** connects agents so they can share context, learn from each other,
 and unlock capabilities no single agent could achieve alone.

 This isn’t magic.